Welcome to EYFS (Early Years Foundation Stage)! This page has

 Children are supported in developing competence and confidence in listening and holding attention when someone speaks to them; understanding; and speaking; and to use these skills in a variety of situations and for a range of purposes.

 Children will be taught to enjoy books, stories and rhymes.
 They will learn to handle books correctly and to begin to learn to read.
 Children will be given opportunities indoors and outside, to make marks and to learn to write for different purposes.
-This might be to learn to write their name, to make a shopping list, to take a telephone message or to write a card.
+This might be to learn to write their name, to make a shopping list, to write a card or to write a story.

-Children will learn about numbers as labels and for counting, about calculating and developing an understanding of adding and taking away and comparisons, and about shape, space and measurement.
+Children will learn about numbers as labels and for counting, about calculating and developing an understanding of adding and taking away and comparisons.
+They will also learn about shape, space and measurement.
 They are offered opportunities to count, sort, match, thread and order.

 Children will investigate objects and materials and their properties, learn about change and patterns, similarities and differences and question how and why things work.
 They will learn about the construction process and the tools and techniques that can be used to assemble materials.
 Children will find out about computers, programmable toys and other I.C.T equipment.
 They will find out about past and present events relevant to their lives and begin to know about their own and other people’s cultures in order to understand and celebrate similarities and differences.
 Children will also learn about their world, about the natural world and about their local area, knowing what they like and dislike about it.